microsoft/CameraTraps/detection/README.md

 - Download appropriate pre-trained model from the [TFODAPI model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
     - Our example pre-trained model is at `models/object_detection/faster_rcnn_inception_resnet_v2_atrous/faster_rcnn_inception_resnet_v2_atrous_coco_2018_01_28`
-    - You can also start training from a pre-trained TensorFlow classification model
+    - You can also start training from a pre-trained TensorFlow classification model (instructions from a while ago)
         - We have an example of this in the fileshare at `models/object_detection/faster_rcnn_inception_resnet_v2_atrous/train_on_ss_with_ss_pretrained_backbone/`
         - Note that to start from a classification backbone, you must add `from_detection_checkpoint: false` to the `train_config` section in your config file
         - To train a classification backbone, we recommend using [this visipedia classification code base](https://github.com/visipedia/tf_classification)

         - Copy the sample config (typically `pipeline.config`) for that architecture to your experiment folder as a starting point, either from the samples in the TFODAPI repo or from the folder you downloaded containing the pre-trained model

 - Modify the config file to point to locations of your training and validation tfrecords, and pre-trained model

 - Make any other config changes you want for this experiment (learning rate, data augmentation, etc).
-Try visualizing few images during evaluation (~20) because visualizing ~200 can result in a 30GB large TensorBoard events file at the end of training a MegaDetector.
+Try visualizing only a handful of images during evaluation (~20) because visualizing ~200 can result in a 30GB large TensorBoard events file at the end of training a MegaDetector.

 ## Start training